cmorgan3324/cloud-resume-challenge/README.md

 A clean, mobile-friendly portfolio website showcasing AI and Cloud projects, built as part of the AWS Cloud Resume Challenge.

+Read more about the build process and lessons learned on my blog: [VIBEbyCory.dev/blog](https://VIBEbyCory.dev/blog)

 Visit the live site at: <https://VIBEbyCory.dev>
 ---

 ## Architecture Diagram